 Current environmental issues affecting the Mauritian people: water pollution, degradation of coral reefs; soil erosion; wildlife preservation; solid waste disposal.

-Google maps Mauritius
+Google Maps Mauritius

 The capital and other divisions